 Our content design process is customer-centric, based on a dialogue that helps us learn about your needs and your message, and we are all about trying new things!
 Not sure which artist or which service on our site best fits your needs?
 Contact us for fresh ideas and we’ll work with you to get the outcomes you envision.

 Custom Rap On Tap

 The craft of hip-hop endows experienced artists with the ability to write a song or freestyle about any topic, and do so in as much or as little time as the event allows.
 Every event needs rap!

 On the corporate side, does your company have a mission, vision, and value set that you want to amplify?
-Do you have a value proposition you want your customers to understand better?
+Do you have a new product launching that you want your customers to understand better?
 Are you hosting a Sales Kickoff or Customer Connect event that needs an uplift?
-Or a holiday party or celebration that you’re worried will drag?
+Or a holiday party or celebration that you want to make unforgettable?
 Every event needs rap!

 We work with academics and non-profits too, a lot.
-What’s the core idea that everyone should know?
+What’s the core idea everyone should know?
 What’s the signal that needs to be amplified?
 What’s the heart of your story?
 We make “peer reviewed rap” that takes facts and research and good arguments and makes them accessible and fun.
-Every event needs rap.

 Event Rap Artists

 Artists featured on Event Rap have been vetted for their hip-hop skills beyond Event Rap.
 They rock crowds with live freestyle rhymes, have extensive experience on stage, write songs that communicate challenging concepts and ideas, and release music videos on YouTube and albums on Spotify and Apple Music and all the other streaming platforms that only earn pennies for the artists unless you’re Drake or Da Baby.